-Name Default Value Comment EmailAccounts None The Multimedia configuration wizard creates two values: one for the account that E-mail Server Java pulls e-mails from in order to bring them into the Multimedia system, and one for an external agent.
+Name Default Value Comment EmailAccounts None The eServices configuration wizard creates two values: one for the account that E-mail Server pulls e-mails from in order to bring them into the eServices system, and one for an external agent.
 You may want to use Configuration Manager to create additional values, for example if you want additional e-mail addresses to be available for Forward and Redirect objects in routing strategies.
-Configure the address for this value on the Annex tab > General section > address option.
+Configure the address for this value on the Annex tab $>$ General section $>$ address option.
 The address must comply with RFC2822 and therefore it must be encoded according to RFC2047.
 Examples: legal@mycompany.com ""Legal Dpt"" <legal@mycompany.com> Type = custom.</legal@mycompany.com> Language English Used by Knowledge Manager (along with Tenant) to group category trees.
 You must add the value unknown if you want to train a model that classifies by language.
-See "Training" on page 84 and "Notes on Language" on page 115.
-StopProcessingReason AutoResponded Forwarded Normal Re-directed Sent Terminated Specified by agent application when it stops the interaction.Must be selected in the IRD Stop E-mail object.
-Note: You must manually add the value Abandoned, which is required by Chat Server.
+See "Training" on page 90 and "Notes on Language" on page 121.
+StopProcessingReason AutoResponded Forwarded Normal Re-directed Must be selected in the IRD Stop Interaction object.
+You can manually add other values by creating them as Attribute Values of StopProcessingReason, under Business Attributes in Configuration Manager.
+Sent Terminated